 Restorative Dentistry in Palmdale and Lancaster, CA

 Dental bridges are used to replace one or multiple consecutive missing teeth.
 A traditional dental bridge is removable and supported by natural teeth topped with dental crowns.
-You’re also able to get a fixed dental bridge that’s supported by two dental implants instead of natural teeth.
+You can also get a fixed dental bridge supported by two dental implants instead of natural teeth.

 Dental implants are the gold standard for replacing missing teeth.
 The base of an implant is a titanium implant post that’s placed in and fuses with the jawbone.
 An abutment is used to attach the implant to a final restoration.
 Implants can support a dental crown, fixed bridge, or permanent denture.